-- 3.1 Class Roster - 3.11 The class roster contains the names of all students enrolled in each class. - 3.12 The class roster shall be retained on the server for a minimum of seven years. - 3.2 Grade and Attendance Records - 3.21 Grade records shall contain notations related to a student's progress in a class but may also reflect class attendance and office visits. - 3.22 Records shall be retained by the instructor or the department or school for seven years after the conclusion of the class. - 3.23 Instructors, upon leaving the employment of the university, shall surrender their records to the department chair or school director. - 3.24 Graduate teaching assistants and temporary faculty shall turn in all class records to the department chair or school director at the end of each semester or session. - 3.25 Instructors, upon leaving the employment of the university or upon taking leave from the University, shall surrender their incomplete grade contracts to the department chair or school director.

-- 3.3 Examinations and Course Papers: Examination papers, reports, and other course papers may be retained by the instructor only if the instructor communicates to the student at the time of assigning such materials the instructor's intention to retain them. - 3.31 Instructors who retain examinations or graded work, hard copy or electronic, shall provide reasonable access to them. - 3.32 Instructors shall dispose of examinations, reports, and other graded work no later than the day after the last day of the semester (excluding summer session) after the semester during which the student was enrolled provided that no grievance has been filed with the Student Grievance Committee. - 3.33 Examinations, reports, and course papers shall be returned to the students in accord with each student's right to confidentiality, which, however, shall not apply to dissertations or comprehensive examinations at the master's or doctoral level.
+- 3.1.1.
+The class roster contains the names of all students enrolled in each class. - 3.1.2.
+The class roster shall be retained on the server for a minimum of seven years. - 3.2.
+Grade and Attendance Records - 3.2.1.
+Grade records shall contain notations related to a student's progress in a class but may also reflect class attendance and office visits. - 3.2.2.
+Records shall be retained by the instructor or the department or school for seven years after the conclusion of the class. - 3.2.3.
+Instructors, upon leaving the employment of the university, shall surrender their records to the department chair or school director. - 3.2.4.
+Graduate teaching assistants and Contingent Faculty shall turn in all class records to the department chair or school director at the end of each semester or session. - 3.2.5.
+Instructors, upon leaving the employment of the university or upon taking leave from the University, shall surrender their incomplete grade contracts to the department chair or school director. - 3.3.
+Examinations and Course Papers: Examination papers, reports, and other course papers may be retained by the instructor only if the instructor communicates to the student at the time of assigning such materials the instructor's intention to retain them. - 3.3.1.
+Instructors who retain examinations or graded work, hard copy or electronic, shall provide reasonable access to them. - 3.3.2.
+Instructors shall dispose of examinations, reports, and other graded work no later than the day after the last day of the semester (excluding summer session) after the semester during which the student was enrolled provided that no grievance has been filed with the Student Grievance Committee. - 3.3.3.
+Examinations, reports, and course papers shall be returned to the students in accord with each student's right to confidentiality, which, however, shall not apply to dissertations or comprehensive examinations at the master's or doctoral level.